Kuntalthakur01/aws-vehicle-numberplate-detection/README.md

-This is a mini project on number plate detection and fine notification project using S3, Lambda, Rekognition, DynamoDB, and SNS for the number plate detection
+# Number Plate Detection and Fine Notification System

-Steps :
+### This project implements an automated number plate detection and fine notification system using AWS services including S3, Lambda, Rekognition, DynamoDB, and SNS.

 **Step 1: Create an S3 Bucket**
 Log in to AWS Management Console.